We may earn a small fee from the companies mentioned in this post.

 The Code-breaking Process

-The process of codebreaking within Room 40 was laborious and mentally taxing.
-A typical task would begin with intercept operators receiving encrypted German transmissions, which were then passed onto Room 40.
+The process of codebreaking within Room 40 The Admiralty was laborious and mentally taxing.
+A typical task would begin with intercept operators receiving encrypted German transmissions, which were then passed onto Room 40 The Admiralty.
 Codebooks, linguistic knowledge, mathematical analysis, and pattern recognition were all employed to break the codes.
 It was a race against time as the team tried to provide actionable intelligence while the information was still relevant.

 Technologies and Techniques